2025 Summer Camps in San Diego and Beyond

 13. Oxford Royale Academy | U.K. & U.S.

-For ambitious students ready to go beyond local options, Oxford Royale’s Summer School offers a premier academic experience abroad.
-This two-week residential program is welcomes students aged 12 to 18 and runs in Oxford on July 6–19, July 20–August 2, and August 3–16, 2025.
+For ambitious students ready to go beyond local options, Oxford Royale’s Summer School offers a premier academic experience.
+This two-week residential program is welcomes students aged 12 to 18 and runs in 6 world-class Universities including Oxford University, University of Cambridge, Yale University, Imperial College London, Columbia in New York, and Dubai coming soon.
 Students explore advanced subjects like medicine, law, engineering, artificial intelligence, and global leadership, guided by faculty with backgrounds from leading institutions.
 The experience includes dorm-style housing, meals, academic mentoring, and structured extracurricular activities.
-Oxford Royale Academy operates independently and is not affiliated with the University of Oxford, though it uses its facilities.
-The organization also runs similar programs at Yale University and the University of Cambridge.
+Oxford Royale Academy operates independently and is not affiliated with the Universities, though it uses its facilities.
+My daughter went last year and had a blast!

 14. ISSFT Camps | Oxford & Stirling